biometry/APES/LectureNotes/2016-JAGS/Overdispersion/OverdispersionJAGS.md

 	Zero-inflation test via comparison to expected zeros with simulation under H0

 data:  sim_fmOLRE
-ratioObsExp = 1.0113, p-value = 0.404
+ratioObsExp = 1.0107, p-value = 0.416
 alternative hypothesis: more
 ```
 Hm.
 The QQ-plot looks great, but the residual-predicted-plot is miserable.
-This may be due to the low number of simulations (99 instead of the recommended 250), but possibly there is simply still some underfitting of the high values (all large values have high quantiles, indicating that these residuals (O-E) are all positive and large).
+This may be due to a misspecified model (e.g. missing important predictors), leading to underfitting of the high values (all large values have high quantiles, indicating that these residuals (O-E) are all positive and large).

 The overdispersion, and just for fun also the zero-inflation test, are negative.
 So overall I guess that the OLRE-model is fine.